decaporg/decap-cms/website/content/docs/beta-features.md

         widget: 'image'
 ```

-More specifically, saving a entry with a title of `example post` with an image named `image.png` will result in a directory structure of:
+More specifically, saving an entry with a title of `example post` with an image named `image.png` will result in a directory structure of:

 ```bash
 content